TheOrcDev/orcish-openai-connector/README.md

     import { OrcishOpenAIService } from 'orcish-openai-connector';

     // Create an instance of OrcishOpenAIService
-    const OrcishOpenAIService = new OrcishOpenAIService({
+    const orcishOpenAIService = new OrcishOpenAIService({
       apiKey: 'your_openai_api_key',
       // Add other options as needed
     });